klarna/sfcc-klarna-payments/readme.md

 # Klarna Payments 2017-2023 Salesforce Commerce Cloud Cartridge

 ## The latest version
-The latest version of this cartridge is 24.2.0.
+The latest version of this cartridge is 24.3.0.

-This version includes upgrade of Klarna OSM functionality: OSM update that is more aligned with current web standards, provides a consistent identifier system as used in KEC, and offers enhanced customization options to our merchants.
-This will not only improve the user experience but also reinforce Klarna’s commitment to providing versatile and state-of-the-art e-commerce solutions.
-CSS customizations are available only in the new library version.
-Documentation update - new section added for cartridge upgrade process.
+This version includes upgrade of Klarna Express Checkout configuration.
+The display of Klarna Express Checkout buttons is now customizable by selecting preferred placements.
+By default none is selected.
+Documentation update – new section added Klarna Display Conditions and Authorization Handling.

 ## Company Overview
 Klarna Bank AB (publ) is the leading global payments and shopping service, providing smarter and more flexible shopping and purchase experiences to 90 million active consumers across more than 250,000 merchants in 17 countries.
 Klarna offers direct payments, pay after delivery options and instalment plans in a smooth one-click purchase experience that lets consumers pay when and how they prefer to.
 Klarna is active in Europe, North America and Oceania, driven by 3500 employees.
 Read more here: https://www.klarna.com/international/about-us/corporate-governance/